SRT to ASS Converter

 What is the ASS subtitle format?

 ASS (Advanced SubStation Alpha) is a feature-rich subtitle format widely used in anime fansubs and supported by media players such as VLC, MPC-HC, and mpv.
-Unlike SRT, ASS supports per-cue positioning, colours, fonts, karaoke effects, and other typographic controls via its [V4+ Styles] and [Events] sections.
+Unlike SRT, ASS supports per-cue positioning, colors, fonts, karaoke effects, and other typographic controls via its [V4+ Styles] and [Events] sections.

 What is the difference between SRT and ASS?